 Highly Accredited Teaching Staff

-You can read the story of how she came to enjoy this honored title at our church and school by clicking on "Parish" above.
+You can read the story of how St. Phlomena came to be Patroness of our church and school by clicking on "Parish" above.

 And on our Parish Homepage, hover over "Articles" and drop down to "St Philomena".

 We could actually use more help than we can afford here at Holy Spirit.

 We hope to begin construction this spring pending approval from Green Oak Township.

 The new school building will house approximately 125 students pre K through 8th grade.

 Would you consider making a contribution to our Capital Campaign?